urbanslug/playbooks/README.md

 # ANSIBLE PLAYBOOK
 Pip was used to install ansible in this case.

 Written for arch servers.
-Life on the edge, stable software is overrated. :D
+Life on the edge :D

 In a virtualenv `pip install -r requirements/base.pip`

-### Run a playbook.
+### Run a play.
 `ansible-playbook <name-of-playbook>.yml`

 # LICENSE
 Copyright (C) 2016 - Njagi Mwaniki